We Are the World 25 for Haiti: Critical reviews and responses

-"We Are the World 25 for Haiti" was panned by contemporary music critics.
-The song was criticized for its use of Auto-Tune, the choice of recording artists, and for the song's rap.
+"We Are the World 25 for Haiti" was panned by music critics, who lambasted its use of Auto-Tune, the choice of recording artists, and for the song's rap.
 Chris Richards, a writer for The Washington Post, described the song as being "horribly oversung".
 Richards commented that the most "disappointing" thing about the song was that "there were too few voices from the country, rock and Latin music communities."
 He also noted that "nobody can argue with its worthy cause" because of the song's proceeds to relief in Haiti, but remarked that the song did not have "We Are the World"'s "original thrill" due to the song's "panoply of voices".
 Jon Pareles, a writer for The New York Times, remarked that while the song's "Hollywood gloss" was "durable", the song has "all the pitfalls of a Hollywood remake".
 Parales commented that the quality of the song and performance "rises or falls on its talent pool" and criticized the choice of male musicians compared to "We Are the World"'s original male artists.

 US Magazine mentioned that "this version features second-by-second unexplainable absurdities, including Justin Bieber being given the opening verse, Nicole Scherzinger and other Z-listers assigned more than one prime slot, and Wyclef Jean's incomprehensible yodeling".
-Maura Johnston, a writer for MTV, wrote more positively about the song, commenting favorably on the contemporary artists' performances in living up to their predecessors.
+Maura Johnston, a writer for MTV, wrote more positively about the song, commenting favorably on the artists' performances in living up to their predecessors.
 "Despite the different faces, the overall feel is similar to the original's," Johnston wrote.
-Simon Vozick-Levinson, a writer for Entertainment Weekly, gave the song a mixed review, noting that We Are the World 25 for Haiti was not as good as the original: "All in all, I can't say this new 'We Are the World' measured up to the 1985 version."
+Simon Vozick-Levinson, a writer for Entertainment Weekly, gave the song a mixed review, noting that "We Are the World 25 for Haiti" was not as good as the original: "All in all, I can't say this new 'We Are the World' measured up to the 1985 version."